jpetazzo/workflows/README.md

 Still interested?
 Then here is what you need to do!

+First, you need to set workflow permissions accordingly (so that the workflow can push the resulting Docker image to GHCR).
+One way to do that is to go to your repository's settings, then in `Code and automation` > `Actions` > `General`, then in the "Workflow permissions" select "Read and write permissions", then save.

-Just add the following file to your repo:
+Then, add the following file to your repo:

 ```bash
 mkdir -p .github/workflows